Undercurrents - Waves Walking on the Water

 www.saf2025.org

-Subtle yet undeniably present, the undercurrent operates as a force that shapes and sustains societies, reconfiguring the relationships between human and non-human beings.
-By tracing its subtle movements, coexistence emerges not as a fixed state but as a fluid and evolving mode of being.
-Flowing beneath and beyond established orders, the undercurrent gently displaces normative frameworks, offering us a space to reflect how we perceive, relate, and dwell.
+Subtle yet persistent, the undercurrent acts as a force that shapes and sustains society, reconfiguring the relationships between human and non-human beings.
+By tracing these quiet movements, coexistence emerges not as a fixed state, but as a fluid, evolving mode of being.
+Flowing beneath established orders, the undercurrent gently displaces normative frameworks, opening a space to reflect on how we perceive, relate, and dwell.